 In a world where we’re inundated with non-stop smartphones buzzing and encouraged to be plugged in at all hours of the day, it’s not surprising that many of us are running with our tank on empty.
 It’s time to stop accepting being tired as the new state of being.
 Here are five essential areas we can improve upon to boost energy, all without increasing coffee intake.

-I make sure all of my clients use the sleep function on their Fitbit to measure not just the length, but the stages of their sleep.
+I make sure all of my clients use the sleep function on their Fitbit devices to measure not just the length, but the stages of their sleep.
 Try to get at least seven hours of quality sleep each night.
-That means a mix of deep sleep, which should generally take up 10 t0 25 percent of your sleep, REM sleep which should take up 20 to 25 percent, and light sleep, which should take up about 50 to 60 percent of your night.
+That means a mix of deep sleep, which should generally take up 10 to 20 percent of your sleep, REM sleep which should take up 20 to 25 percent, and light sleep, which should take up about 50 to 60 percent of your night.

 Movement is the best medicine for lethargy and fatigue!
 Physical activity gets the blood pumping, and triggers a release of chemicals known as endorphins that can actually energize you.
 Exercise can also help boost sleep (reducing symptoms of anxiety) and concentration to leave you sharp throughout the day.
 I get all my clients to hit at least 12,000 steps a day, though 10,000 steps is a great goal, too.
 I encourage outdoor walks when possible.
 In addition to boosting your mood and clearing your mind more than indoor workouts, outdoor workouts can also up the calorie burn since you’re facing factors like wind resistance head on.

 Many of us are in a constant state of dehydration, and this can lead to exhaustion.
 I tell all my clients to down an electrolyte beverage when they get to my gym.
-Electrolytes, such as sodium, potassium, and chloride are lost through sweat, so replenishing them after working out in the gym or on the track makes sense.
-Then, i encourage my clients to continue to drink at least 3 liters of fluids throughout the day to help flush out toxins.
+Electrolytes, such as sodium, potassium, and chloride are lost through sweat, so replenishing them after a particularly sweaty workout in the gym or on the track makes sense.
+Be careful of sports drinks that are loaded with excess sugar—it’s the water and the sodium you need, not the added sugars!
+Then, I encourage my clients to continue to drink at least 2 liters of water throughout the day to maintain their hydration.